 If just buying and eating truffles interests you: Go to a truffle market in France that welcomes visitors.
 This is best done when you have rented an apartment so you can enjoy the experience of slicing your truffle over your morning scrambled eggs.

 Yes, people in Europe make a big deal over wine, especially after harvest is over.
-People tend to dress in medieval costumes and celebrate like they have since way before the advent of television and other frivolous, time-frittering, endeavors.
+People tend to dress in medieval costumes and celebrate as they have since way before the advent of television and other time-frittering endeavors.

 And, if you really want to get into the lifestyle, you could take a course in Ancient Painting Techniques or Etching, and live in Italy for a bit.
 Falling over Florence?
 Try L’Accademia D’Arte.

 For the Contrarian - the Polar Circle and Iceland